 Goodwill and indefinite-lived intangible assets are not amortized, but reviewed for impairment annually, or more frequently if impairment indicators arise.
 A fair value approach is used to identify potential goodwill impairment and, when necessary, measure the amount of impairment.
 The Company uses a discounted cash flow model to determine the fair value of reporting units, unless there is a readily determinable fair market value.
+Reporting units may be operating segments as a whole or an operation one level below an operating segment, referred to as a component.
 Intangible assets with finite lives are amortized over their useful lives.

-The Company's intangible assets consist primarily of acquired time-charter contracts, contracts of affreightment, and time-charter contracts and a tanker pool agreement.
+The Company's amortizable intangible assets consist primarily of acquired time-charter contracts, contracts of affreightment, and time-charter contracts and a Suezmax tanker pool agreement.
 The value ascribed to the time-charter contracts and contracts of affreightment are being amortized over the life of the associated contract, with the amount amortized each year being weighted based on the projected revenue to be earned under the contracts.
 The value ascribed to the Suezmax tanker pool agreement is being amortized on a straight-line basis over the expected term of the agreement.